SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 If you use AI for nothing else, it is invaluable as a documentation tool.
 Again, I will stress it is never 100% right (although it is getting closer) so you should always review what it generates, but it will save you HOURS of writing the docs yourself, or, like in my case, actually give you some documentation to start with because you never have time to "circle back" and write something up detailed yourself.

-Frequently in my workflow I will take a breather, especially if a feature is close to or is complete, to ask the AI to generate documentation for that feature, it simply becomes second nature.
+Frequently in my workflow I will take a breather, especially if a feature is close to or is complete, to ask the AI to generate documentation for that feature; it simply becomes second nature.
 Although, take care, you still have to ensure (usually in your [Instructions](#instructions)) to tell it:

 * WHERE to place the documentation (else you will find it randomly through your code).
 * HOW you want the document structured.
-* and (More Importantly) the number of documents you want, ONE BIG all encompassing guide, or separate documents for each feature. (else you will keep returning to the docs to regenerate them
+* and (More Importantly) the number of documents you want, ONE BIG all-encompassing guide, or separate documents for each feature.
+(Otherwise, you will keep returning to the docs to regenerate them.)
 )

 ## Back to the show - Mech Rampage lives